Koredotcom/docs/docs/xo/getting-started/how-tos/configure-va/create-a-ticket-in-zendesk.md

 The XO Platform makes it simple to link your Zendesk account and add ticket management capabilities to your virtual assistant using pre-built templates.
 It automatically sets up dialog tasks for each template.

 The entire process consists of the following steps:

-Step 1: Link your Zendesk account
+   Step 1: Link your Zendesk account.

-Step 2: Install the Create a Ticket Template for Zendesk
+   Step 2: Install the Create a Ticket Template for Zendesk.

-Step 3: Train and Test the Dialog Tasks
+   Step 3: Train and Test the Dialog Tasks.

 **Prerequisites**